Photo of Donald Trump with Goya products sparks fury and mockery

 "This is not left and right, this is reasonable, my brothers and sisters.
 The guy's sitting on the Resolute Desk with a bunch of Goya products.
 Proof positive of why we need many Faucis.
 But we only have one."

-"The idea of (Mr Trump) messing with Fauci when he's selling magic beans is crazy.
+"The idea of (Trump) messing with Fauci when he's selling magic beans is crazy.
 What reason, what good reason?
 That's the question," said Cuomo.

 "Shift the blame, put the stink on Fauci, sell your beans.